Matt Crafton: 2010's: Championship seasons

-Crafton celebrates with the crew of the No. 88 ThorSport entry after winning the 2019 championship.
+Crafton celebrating after winning the 2019 championship.

 Although Crafton still won no races throughout 2019, he made his 2nd-ever Championship 4 appearance.
 He finished 2nd at Homestead to Austin Hill and 2 spots ahead of Ross Chastain to claim his 3rd career Truck Series Championship.

+2020–2025: Final full seasons

 On July 25, 2020, Crafton broke a 67-race winless streak by winning at Kansas Speedway for the third time in his career.
 That was his only win of the season.
 He failed to make the Championship 4.

 In 2021, Crafton went winless again but made the Championship 4 and benefited by late-race chaos at Martinsville.
 Crafton finished fourth in points.